tpa93/Tideman_CS50pset3/README.md

 # Tideman
 # CS50 problem set week 3 - C
-This repository shows my implementation of the related problem set. https://cs50.harvard.edu/x/2023/psets/3/tideman/
+This repository shows my implementation of the related problem set.<br>
+https://cs50.harvard.edu/x/2023/psets/3/tideman/

 During week 3 in CS50 the problem set given was to create a C console application for simulating the ranked pairs (tideman) election system.